revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 ------

-9. Explain dialect in the context of Hibernate?
+9.Explain dialect in the context of Hibernate?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)